hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

-I developed the company’s first end-to-end pipeline for executing and analyzing a randomized, blinded human-observer (radiologist) study to clinically validate an MRI deep learning-based denoising reconstruction (MRI-DLR) in 2019.
+I developed the company’s first end-to-end pipeline for executing and analyzing a randomized, blinded human-observer (radiologist) study to clinically validate an MRI deep learning-based denoising reconstruction (MRI-DLR, commercially known as [Advanced intelligent Clear-IQ Engine (AiCE)](https://us.medical.canon/products/magnetic-resonance/aice/)) in 2019.
 This pipeline has since been used within Canon Medical Systems for the clinical validation of new technologies.
 In addition, I contributed to the technical review, bench testing, and broader validation of the technology.
 My contribution supported Canon in securing FDA 510(k) clearance on March 9, 2020, resulting in the world’s first fully integrated deep learning-based MRI reconstruction technology introduced by a major medical imaging vendor (Canon, Fujifilm, GE, Philips, Siemens, United Imaging).

 It is gratifying to see the technology I helped validate now being used clinically across Canon MRI systems worldwide.